Sipa

-The game is both played by two teams, indoors or outdoors, on a court that is about the size of a tennis court.
+The game is both played by two teams, indoors or outdoors, on a court that is about the size of a basketball court.
 The teams consist of one, two or four players in each side.
 The aim of the game is to kick a soft ball made out of rattan fragments, back and forth over a net in the middle of the court.
 The sport requires speed, agility and ball control.
 A point is awarded every time a player kicks the ball, the more the player kicks the ball, the more the points accumulate.
 Rules attached to the game are very minimal and even children can play, but the ratan ball version is preferred more for formal games.

 Washer version

 One version of Sipa uses a lead washer covered with cloth, which gets kicked.
 This version is played by both girls and boys, but girls tend to use the outside of their foot to manipulate the washer, while boys more often use the inside of the foot.
 Points are scored based on the number of kicks without the ball touching the ground.
 If the ball touches the ground one point is awarded to the opposing team.